not-lucky/MCA/OS/assignment/questions.md

-## 1. Write your view points in justification of the statement "Operating system is the core of a computer system and is also known as a resource manager".
+## 1. Write your view points in justification of the statement "Operating system is the core of a computer system and is also known as a resource manager"

 Operating system is system software that manages a computer's hardware.
 It provides application programs and is an interface over the hardware that let's user interact with the hardware with ease.

 It is a core of operating system because of the many functionalities it provides to the user

-### Convenience:
+### Convenience

 - OS provides a convenient access to hardware to the user without the user needing to know how the hardware actually works.

-### Efficiency:
+### Efficiency

 - Modern OS provides high throughput, because of which utilisation of computer hardware is maximized.

-### Resource management:
+### Resource management

 - Computer has a lot of resources such as, input output devices, file storage space, CPU, memory, etc.

 <h2>OS role as a resource manager can be seen:</h2>

-### Process management:
+### Process management

 - OS helps allocated resources to a process such as CPU time memory, access to input output devices etc.
 - It also schedules processes according to its scheduling algorithm.

-### Memory management:
+### Memory management

 - When program executes, its loaded into memory.
 It access instructions and data from memory.
 After program execution is finished, memory is declared available and made available.
 - OS keeps track of memory allocated to which process and how much.
 - Which data to load and backup and when.
 - Allocating and deallocating memory as needed.

-### Storage system management:
+### Storage system management

 - Creating and deleting files / directories.
 - Writing data securely into storage.
 - Disc scheduling.
 - Caching.

-## 2. Write an explain key functions performed by kernel and shell of the operating system.
+## 2. Write an explain key functions performed by kernel and shell of the operating system

 <h2>Functions of kernel-</h2>
 ### Scheduling processes -